-Herein we propose a novel scheme for encoding information in DNA and distributing this information across multiple cells, and present computer simulations demonstrating the feasibility of our approach.
-We discuss three main steps of this process (Figure 1): (i) A coding scheme for converting digital information into DNA and vice versa.
+1Institute for Cellular and Molecular Biology, The University of Texas at Austin, Austin, TX, USA marcotte@icmb.utexas.edu sequenced with NextGen sequencing technology, and de novo assembly of the resulting reads is performed.
+During assembly, some errors can be corrected by simply considering the consensus of the contig, whereas systematic errors (such as those arising during synthesis) can be corrected in silico using the error correcting code.
+Finally, the codebook is used to decode the resulting contig and recover the digital files digital information into DNA and vice versa.
 Our scheme has a built-in, highly general error detection and correction capacity that can be tailored to pre-chosen balances of redundancy versus error tolerance; (ii) A strategy for parceling long strings of information into smaller pieces that allows for their later re-assembly.
-This strategy is completely compatible with current chemical DNA synthesis methods that yield at most only short (~200 bp) oligonucleotides; and (iii) The use of error tolerance to defeat corruption of information arising from synthesis errors, sequencing errors, mutations and packet loss.
+This strategy is completely compatible with current chemical DNA synthesis methods that yield at most only short (~ 200 bp) oligonucleotides (oligos); and (iii) The use of error tolerance to defeat corruption of information arising from synthesis errors, sequencing errors, mutations and packet loss.
 Taken together, these innovations allow for very long term, error-resistant storage, potentially for thousands of years.